Damian Rhodes: Atlanta Thrashers

 Rhodes was established as the Thrashers starting goaltender following the trade, but his first season with the team was a forgettable one.
-He started the season posting a 3-7-2 record, before missing 49 games with a sprained ankle.
-Rhodes returned to the lineup, but posted a 2-12-1 record upon returning from injury.
+He started the season posting a 3–7–2 record, before missing 49 games with a sprained ankle.
+Rhodes returned to the lineup, but posted a 2–12–1 record upon returning from injury.

-Rhodes had the distinction of recording both the franchise's first win, road win and shutout in a 2-0 defeat of the New York Islanders on October 14, 1999.
+Rhodes had the distinction of recording both the franchise's first win, road win and shutout in a 2–0 defeat of the New York Islanders on October 14, 1999.

-Rhodes would continue to struggle with injuries over the course of his tenure with the Thrashers posting a record of 7-19-7 record during the 2000-01 season, missing significant time due to injuries to his knee and shoulder.
+Rhodes would continue to struggle with injuries over the course of his tenure with the Thrashers posting a record of 7–19–7 record during the 2000-01 season, missing significant time due to injuries to his knee and shoulder.
 Rhodes' struggle to stay healthy cost him the team's goaltending job to Milan Hnilicka, who played well in his absence.

 Rhodes final season for Atlanta came during the 2001–02 season, as he again struggled to stay in the Thrashers lineup, missing significant time due to injuries.
-Rhodes finished the season with a 2-10-1 record and a 3.67 GAA over 15 games.
+Rhodes finished the season with a 2–10–1 record and a 3.67 GAA over 15 games.

 Due to his injuries and inconsistent play over his three years with the team, Rhodes' days in Atlanta were numbered after the Thrashers drafted Finnish goaltender Kari Lehtonen with the second overall pick in the 2002 NHL Entry Draft and opted to go forward with the tandem of Hnilicka and Finnish prospect Pasi Nurminen the following season.
-Rhodes was bought out of his contract on July 4, 2002, posting a dismal record of 14-48-11 over three seasons.
+Rhodes was bought out of his contract on July 1, 2002, posting a dismal record of 14–48–11 over three seasons.

-With limited interest in the free agent market, Rhodes attempted to revive his career by signing with the Greenville Grrrowl of the ECHL for the 2002-03 season.
-Rhodes would play 12 games for Greenville that season, going 2-8-2 and earning 1 shutout.
+Rhodes accepted a tryout with the Florida Panthers to attend their training camp, but he was released after failing a physical after a few days.
+Since he was unable to pass a physical with another NHL team, Atlanta’s buyout was cancelled and team was held liable for his full $2.7 million salary in 2002–03.
+He was first loaned by Atlanta to the AHL’s Lowell Lock Monsters and then later in the season was re-assigned to the Greenville Grrrowl of the ECHL.
+Rhodes played 12 games for Greenville that season, going 2–8–2 and earning 1 shutout.

-Rhodes finished his NHL career with a 99-140-48 record in 309 games over 10 NHL seasons with three franchises.
+Rhodes finished his NHL career with a 99–140–48 record in 309 games over 10 NHL seasons with three franchises.